SuperFola/blog/content/posts/making_a_rendering_engine/index.md

 A shader is a small program (written in [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)) to tell OpenGL how to draw a single pixel, given a vertex.

-My idea was to have something like this :
+My idea was to have something like this:

 ```cpp
 auto shader = zk::Shader("shader.vert", "shader.frag");